Adrian Madaschi

-Adrian Anthony Madaschi (born 11 July 1982) is an Australian footballer who last played for Perth SC.
+Adrian Anthony Madaschi (born 11 July 1982) is an Australian soccer player who last played for Perth SC.
 He is a left-footed defender whose position is centre-back and can also play full-back.

 Club career

 Madaschi was born in Perth, Western Australia.
 He left Perth Italia to join Italian Serie A side Atalanta's youth team at the age of 15 in 1998.
 Madaschi was part of the Atalanta youth side that won back to back Primavera Coppa Italia (Italian Youth Cups) in 1999–00 and 2000–01, along with losing the Italian Scudetto (Youth Championship final) to Inter in 2000–01.
 He was loaned out to Monza in July 2001, but in the January 2002 window was re-called back to Atalanta to the first team squad.

 Adrian constantly made first team squads at Atalanta, but could never break into the then Serie A team.
 He was again loaned out by Atalanta to Pistoiese for the 2002–03 season.
 But again, did not see much first team action.

 In October 2003, after mutually agreeing to terminate his contract with Atalanta B.C a year in advance, Adrian signed for Partick Thistle in the Scottish Premier League.
 Unfortunately, even prior to Madaschi's arrival, Partick were doomed for relegation that season to the Scottish First Division.
 Madaschi though, got regular First Team Football, playing 24 matches and scoring 2 goals in his debut Scottish season in the SPL and 27 appearances and 2 goals in the following season in the First Division.
 Madaschi left the club in May 2005, to join Dundee for the 2005–06 First Division season.
 Adrian had to leave the club at the start of December 2005 to cure a recurring osteitis pubis injury back in Australia.